kitchenDebug/kitchenDebug.github.io/about.md

 Or maybe I should ask what are YOU doing here?

 ##TL;DR
-“Vlog style” cooking channel with little flare and minimal fancy gadgets.
+“Vlog style” cooking channel (with a blog/website) with little flare and minimal fancy gadgets.
 Ain’t nobody got time for that 6 hour prep and 4 hour cook on a Tuesday night.
 Cooking is easy when you follow the directions.
 Use what you have to make great fresh food.

 ##The Longer Story
 It started as somewhat of a joke.
 Host a YouTube show, maybe DIY home improvements.
 But really you can do anything with the help of the Internet.